HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-6 Digital and Video.md

 > **Key Information:** *Digital hot spots enable communication using digital voice or data systems via the internet* {{< link id="T4A10" >}}

 A *digital hot spot* allows *communication using digital voice or data systems via the internet*.
-Think of it as your personal gateway to the world of digital radio, extending your reach far beyond your local area for modes like DMR, D-STAR, or System Fusion.
+It's almost like having your own personal repeater, providing a gateway to the world of digital radio, extending your reach far beyond your local area for modes like DMR, D-STAR, or System Fusion.

 #### Computer-Radio Interfaces